poojashetty220/capture-photo/README.md

 * Grant the necessary camera permissions when prompted.
 * Use the Switch Camera button to toggle between front and back cameras.
-* Click the Capture button to take a photo.
+* Click the Take photo button to take a photo.
 * Preview the captured image and choose to retake it if necessary.
 * If camera access fails, an appropriate error message will be displayed.